Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 the `unique_field` option or any of the fields specified in the additional `fields` array option.

+**switchToGeomsAt**

+If the mode is `mapGridSquare`, then this can be set to a zoom level after which the layer will switch to show the geometries of the records as they were input, rather than the grid square or circle containing the record.
+Otherwise a record will only ever show at a maximum 1km precision.
+The 1km layer starts showing at zoom level 11, so a setting of around 13 is a good starting point.

 **uniqueField**

 Used when the mode is `compositeAggregation` or `termAggregation`.
 Name of a field in the